sjaakspiegels/dsl-migrator/ReadMe.md

 -------------------

 The syntax used in the DSL tool is derived from keywords in the C++ and C# programming languages.
-This means that any text editor that understands these widely used programming languages can provide nice syntax highlighting (if you use the language-specific color settings from C++ or C#).
+This means that any text editor that understands these widely used programming languages can provide nice syntax highlighting (if you use the language-specific color settings provided for C++ or C#).

 Here's how the DSL source code might look with syntax highlighting supported by the editor: